Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Results and discussion

 \subsection{Node features generated by GNN}

 We next examined the physical properties of the node features generated by the GNN, denoted as $H'_u$ for the node index $u$ in Fig.~\ref{fig:GNN}, which were were subsequently employed in the FCNN to predict temperature.
 For this aim, we calculated BOOs ($Q_6$ and $Q_4$), Voronoi cell colume, and C.N. for each particle of a specific configuration and compared these structural descriptors with the GNN-generated node features $H'_u$ using the same configuration.
 Specifically, the Pearson correlation coefficient was calculated for each $(T_1, T_2)$ pair snapshot and averaged over 200 configurations (100 configurations from $T_1$ and 100 configurations of $T_2$ from the test dataset).
 The results are illustrated in Fig.~\ref{fig:GNN_node_feagure}.
-Overall, $Q_6$ and Voronoi cell volumes display positive correlations with the node features, while C.N. exhibit negative correlations.
-Note that $Q_4$ also exhibits positive correlations, albeit less prominently than $Q_6$.
+Overall, $Q_6$ and Voronoi cell volumes display positive correlations with the node features reaching values approximately 0.3, while C.N. exhibit negative correlations of up to 0.4 in magnitude.
+Note that $Q_4$ also shows slight positive correlations, though less procounced than those of $Q_6$.
 A more detailed observation reveals that, for all ($T_1$, $T_2$) pairs, the absolute values of the correlations with node features generated by GNNs follow the order: C.N. $>$ Voronoi cell volume $>$ $Q_6$ $>$ $Q_4$.
 This trend can be attributed to the methodology used to compute structural descriptors: $Q_6$ and $Q_4$ incorporate angular information of neighboring particles.
 In contrast, C.N. and Voronoi cell volume provide a more direct capture of local structural environment.
 The observed correlations between node features and structural descriptors suggest that the GNN's success in two-temperature discrimination arises from its ability to effectively capture insights into the local particles environment.